lilya2148/lilya2148.github.io/Everything I Ever Loved/_posts/2025-06-20-my-big-head.md

 who showed me what it meant
 to be no matter what
 always there
-Never going to let you down, goddammit, goddammit
+Never going to let you down (goddammit, goddammit)

 Even when we were just kids
 You told me: depressed, I think